Diseases & Conditions : Oral Health

 Treatment may include any, or a combination of, the following:

 Tartar (calculus) and plaque removal beneath the gums.
-Deep cleaning (also called scaling and root planing) can help remove tartar beneath the gums and infected tissue in the early stages of the disease, while smoothing the damaged root surfaces of the teeth.
+Deep cleaning (also called scaling and root planing) can help remove tartar beneath the gums and infected tissue in the early stages of the disease.
+It also smoothes the damaged root surfaces of the teeth.
 The gums can then reattach to the teeth.

-Medication.
-Antibacterial medications may be placed topically in the periodontal pockets or taken orally.
+Medicine.
+Antibacterial medicines may be placed topically in the periodontal pockets or taken orally.

 Surgery.
 When the disease is advanced, the infected areas under the gums will be cleaned, and the tissues will then be reshaped or replaced.
 Types of surgeries include: